City of Rocks State Park: Geology

 The bedrock forming City of Rocks was created 34.9 million years ago by a volcanic eruption.
 Then over millions of years, erosion sculpted the rock formations seen today.
 The eruption was from the Emory Caldera, centered near Hillsboro Peak at the southern end of the Black Range.
 The eruption was estimated to be a VEI 8 eruption, and it emplaced the Kneeling Nun Tuff, a tuff bed covering an area of 314 sqmi, which makes up the bedrock of the park.
+The rocks formed were shaped by the weathering of ash-flow tuff, through a combination of freeze-thaw cycles and plant growth.
+Water enters the crevices, expands when freezing, which widens the cracks.
+Plant growth in the cracks also contribute to the expansion of the cracks.

 History

 The Mimbreno Indians settled in the area from 750 to 1250 AD.
 Pottery, arrowheads, and other artifacts show evidence of prehistoric Indians in the area.
+The pottery they left behind included images of people and animals, along with geometric patterns that exhibited such precision that it hints at the potential involvement of mechanical tools.
 Indian wells, or conical holes, are found in the rocks where water would be allowed to collect.
+The area also saw the presence of Spanish conquistadors who, during their time, carved crosses into the rocks.

+In the 1800s city of rocks was also used as a landmark for the Butterfield Overland Mail Route, also known as the “Oxbow Route, because of the shape it traced on a map.
+Starting in St. Louis Missouri then carving through the southern states in efforts to avoid the rocky mountains, to end in San Francisco California.

 Chapter 110 of the 1953 Laws of New Mexico created City of Rocks State Park on March 20, 1953.
 This legislation provided for the lease of 640 acre of land from the Commissioner of Public Lands, New Mexico State Land Office for the purpose of a State Park and recreation area.

 Features

 City of Rocks State Park provides opportunities for walks, hiking, camping, rock climbing, picnicking, wildlife viewing, and dark night-sky viewing (including a 14 in telescope).
 Other features of the park include hiking trails, picnic areas and a desert botanical garden.
-The visitor center includes a large display area, books, maps, and information.